lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 end
 {% endcodeblock %}

-In order to execute our javascript tests just type in the console `guard --group frontend` wait for boot the rails and after several seconds you should see the following output:
+In order to execute our JavaScript tests just type in the console `guard --group frontend` wait for rails to boot and after several seconds you should see the following output:

 {% codeblock tests results %}
 $ guard --group frontend